Sea level measurement in Queensland

 Under keel clearance systems provide shipping companies the knowledge to load their vessel to a maximum draught and still meet the under keel clearance requirements for safe operation in that particular port.
 A high level of accuracy is needed in measuring water level for this purpose.
 To ensure the accuracy of a port tide gauge, the water level measured on a tide board is compared to the tide gauge readings.
 Each tide board is in turn checked for vertical movement relative to land based benchmarks.

-Storm tide array: Department of Environment and Science
+Storm tide array: Department of Environment, Science and Innovation

 A storm surge is an atmospherically forced ocean response caused by extreme surface winds and low surface pressures associated with severe and/or persistent offshore weather systems.
 A storm tide is the effect on coastal water levels of a storm surge combining with the normally occurring astronomical tide.
 Queensland coastal communities, property and infrastructure may be at risk from inundation caused by such events, and ready access to storm tide information is essential in providing timely and accurate advice about affected areas and potential inundation levels.

-The Coastal Impacts Unit of the Department of Environment and Science maintain a network of 24 storm surge tide gauges along Queensland’s coastline.
+The Coastal Impacts Unit of the Department of Environment, Science and Innovation maintain a network of 24 storm surge tide gauges along Queensland’s coastline.
 Their primary purpose is to record the magnitude of these storm tide events.
 However, as these events are quite rare, most of the time these gauges act as normal tide gauges recording the regular rise and fall of the tides.

 The sea level information provided by the storm surge gauges are used to create storm tide maps that show the extent of coastal land vulnerable to tidal inundation, and the data and maps are used when considering the evacuation of communities during cyclone events, and for land-based planning purposes.

-Storm tide monitoring: Department of Environment and Science
+Storm tide monitoring: Department of Environment, Science and Innovation

 Sea level monitoring array: National Operations Centre (NOC) Tidal Unit